emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 10 levels down to find your files, but I think the worst thing you can do is just throw files onto the FARM willy nilly.

-<script id="asciicast-blIbjGZF95PonDwPafOJiRYbG" src="https://asciinema.org/a/blIbjGZF95PonDwPafOJiRYbG.js" async  data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-blIbjGZF95PonDwPafOJiRYbG" src="https://asciinema.org/a/blIbjGZF95PonDwPafOJiRYbG.js" async  data-autoplay="true"></script>

 Another good general practice is to make a `README` file to just give a brief explanation of what you’re doing with a given folder.
 Let’s use